St Margaret, Kent+ Add to favourites

 Parking: Adjacent to the cottage.

 Garden: There is a small enclosed courtyard area.
+The grounds are fenced in from the cliffs edge but young children should be supervised.

 - Let starts